THIS DATE IN HISTORY: April 25

 2008: The Penguins rally from a three-goal deficit to defeat the Rangers 5-4 at Mellon Arena in Game 1 of the Eastern Conference Semifinals.
 The Rangers enter the game with a 93-1 record when leading by three or more goals in a playoff game, having lost only to the Canadiens on April 6, 1967.
 The Penguins win for only the second time in 48 playoff games in which they trail by three or more goals.

-Exactly one year later, they do the same thing against the Philadelphia Flyers in Game 6 of the Eastern Conference Quarterfinals, allowing the first three goals of the game before rallying to win 5-3.
+But exactly one year later, they do the same thing against the Philadelphia Flyers in Game 6 of the Eastern Conference Quarterfinals, allowing the first three goals of the game before rallying to win 5-3.

 2012: Joel Ward scores at 2:57 of overtime to lift the Washington Capitals to a 2-1 win against the Bruins at TD Garden in Game 7 of the Eastern Conference Quarterfinals.
 Washington coach Dale Hunter becomes the first person in NHL history to score a Game 7 overtime goal and coach a team to a Game 7 overtime victory.
 Washington and Boston become the first teams to play a seven-game series in which every game is decided by one goal.